Royal Commissions Act 1902: Legislation

-The Royal Commissions Act 1902 received Royal Assent on 8 August 1902.
-The Act allows the Governor-General to issue letters patent in the name of the Crown for a Commission of Inquiry.
-Specifically, the Act grants the Governor-General the power to make or authorise any inquiry, or to issue any commission to make any inquiry.
+The Royal Commissions Act 1902 received royal assent on 8 August 1902.
+The legislation allows the Governor-General to issue letters patent in the name of the Crown for a Commission of Inquiry.
+Specifically, the act grants the Governor-General the power to make or authorise any inquiry, or to issue any commission to make any inquiry.
 The terms of reference of the inquiry must relate to the peace, order and good government of the Commonwealth, any public purpose or any power of the Commonwealth.

 The legislation provides that a Royal Commissioner has the power to issue a summons to a person to appear before the Commission at a hearing, to give evidence or to produce documents or other things specified in the summons.
 The commission has a discretion whether it will require a person appearing at a hearing to take an oath or give an affirmation to tell the truth.

 A person served with a summons or a notice to produce documents must comply with that requirement, or face prosecution for an offence.
 The penalty for conviction upon such an offence is two years imprisonment.
 However, the Act excuses the penalty for failing to attend if a reasonable excuse can be provided (self-incrimination is not a reasonable excuse, however, as statements or documents tended by witnesses are not admissible in evidence against the witness).

 A Royal Commission may authorise the Australian Federal Police to execute search warrants.